Getting started with the Catalog Insights dashboards

 If there is not enough data to make a recommendation based on a product's subsequent purchases, Klaviyo will identify the best cross-sell date based on your entire product catalog.

-Build segment using best cross-sell date
+Build a segment using best cross-sell date

 You can also use the best cross-sell date in segments to group customers based on when the best time to attempt cross-selling to them is.
 For example, you can send a campaign with a coupon code to a group of customers with an upcoming best cross-sell date to further encourage them to purchase.